Warwick-Allen/essays/theological_profile.md

 - **Second Coming**: Will return to judge living and dead.
 - **Revelation**: Jesus is the full revelation of God's nature and character.

-**Alignment**: These Christological affirmations represent the historic Christian orthodoxy enshrined in the Nicene and Chalcedonian creeds, affirmed across Catholic, Orthodox, Protestant, and evangelical traditions.
+**Alignment**: These Christological affirmations represent the historic Christian orthodoxy enshrined in the Nicene and Chalcedonian creeds, affirmed across the Catholic, Orthodox, Protestant, and evangelical traditions.

 ---

 ## IV.
 Anthropology and Hamartiology

 ### Nature of Humanity
-- **Image of God**: Humans created male and female in God's image, sharing attributes to finite extent.
+- **Image of God**: Humans created male and female in God's image, sharing attributes to a finite extent.
 - **Two Genders**: Only male and female, corresponding to biological sex.
-- **Purpose**: Created as recipients of God's love; chief end is to glorify and enjoy God forever.
+- **Purpose**: Created as recipients of God's love; the chief end is to glorify and enjoy God forever.
 - **Libertarian Free Will**: Humans possess genuine libertarian freedom.
 - **Historicity**: Adam and Eve were actual historical people (lived 6,000 to 1,000,000 years ago).

-**Alignment**: Image of God and human purpose align with all Christian traditions.
-Libertarian free will aligns with Arminian, Wesleyan, Catholic, and Orthodox traditions (contra Reformed/Calvinist compatibilism).
+**Alignment**: The image of God and human purpose align with all Christian traditions.
+Libertarian free will aligns with the Arminian, Wesleyan, Catholic, and Orthodox traditions (contra the Reformed/Calvinist compatibilism).
 The Westminster Catechism's "chief end" statement is affirmed.

 ### Original Sin and the Fall
 **Key Distinctive**: Corruption without inherited guilt.